Need a healthy, low carb alternative to French fries? Well look no further. 🙂 These jicama fries are both deliciously satisfying AND easy to make.

 Jicama fries are slightly chewier and sweeter than regular fries, and pair especially well with spices such as garlic and paprika.

-Jicama is usually available in larger grocery stores, health food stores or Mexican grocery stores.
+Jicama is usually available in larger grocery stores or Mexican grocery stores.
+You can normally find it in the produce department alongside other root vegetables.

 If you're short on time you could skip the blanching step, but it is recommended to help soften the jicama so that it's not too crunchy.